karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-03-18-Customer Special Pricing.md

             "CustomerBaseBranchCode": "15"
         },
         "PricingStrategy": {
-            "PriceData": {
+            "priceData": {
                 "ServiceUsesPartsPricing": "false",
-                "PriceInfo": {
+                "priceInfo": {
                     "PartsLevel": "Price 1",
                     "Multiplier": "1.5"
                 }
             },
-            "PartCriteria": {
+            "partCriteria": {
-                "Suppliers": [  //Only Supplier OR PriceGroup can be used not both {
+                "suppliers": [  //Only Supplier OR PriceGroup can be used not both {
                         "SupplierCode": "bc23"
                     }